 Think of it like a small, handheld device with ~40 little tweezers on a rotating roller.
 It’s essentially a giant rolling tweezer.
 Sounds and looks painful, but over time, it does get easier.
 It’s similar to waxing and tweezing in that it pulls the hair out of the follicle, so your hair takes longer to grow back, and when it does, it comes back finer.

 Does epilating hurt?

 My first time epilating was tough!
 If you’ve been through childbirth, nothing phases you, haha, but epilating for the first time still made me get a little teary-eyed, especially in the armpit and bikini areas.
 The legs were the least painful for me, while the armpits were more wince-inducing, and the bikini area was nearly impossible.
 I started with legs, and day after day I gained the courage to try more sensitive body parts.
-I still have a hard time putting an epilator near my lady parts, but I’m doing just fine everywhere else.

 After epilating for the last few months, I feel like I’ve got the hang of it and can speak from experience.
 I would definitely recommend it from the time- and cost-efficiency perspective.
 If you have a low pain threshold, it’s not for you; however, it does get less and less painful over time as your hairs become thinner, so that’s something to look forward to.
 If your hairs are super fine to begin with, it may not grab them properly.
 If you don’t mind self-inflicting a bit of pain for a short period of time knowing that you’ll get less hair regrowth in return, it may be for you.